Implications of electromagnetic scale anomaly to QCD chiral phase transition in smaller quark mass regime

 \section{Introduction}

 The chiral phase transition in QCD with a possible presence of magnetic fields has extensively been investigated in light of deeply understanding heavy ion collision experiments.
-External strong magnetic fields makes significant effects on the hot QCD plasma and the chiral phase transition nature, such as what are called the reduction of the chiral pseudocritical temperature and the inverse magnetic catalysis~\cite{Bali:2011qj,Bornyakov:2013eya, Bali:2014kia, Tomiya:2019nym, DElia:2018xwo, Endrodi:2019zrl}, and so forth.
+External strong magnetic fields make significant effects on the hot QCD plasma and the nature of the chiral phase transition, such as what are called the reduction of the chiral pseudocritical temperature and the inverse magnetic catalysis~\cite{Bali:2011qj,Bornyakov:2013eya, Bali:2014kia, Tomiya:2019nym, DElia:2018xwo, Endrodi:2019zrl}, and so forth.